ruuda/rcl/README.md

 Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifing human-written data with just enough abstraction features to avoid repetition.
-Is a superset of json that extends json into a simple functional programming language similar to Python and [Nix][nix].
+It is a superset of json that extends it into a simple functional programming language that resembles Python and [Nix][nix].
 Use cases
 include:

  * Querying json documents, like [`jq`][jq], but with a more familiar language.